Payden-McBee/Robot_Motions/README.md

 ## Basic Robot Motions
 Example code: This code will demonstrate each funciton and show how to set up and configure the timers.
+This code is for a DC motor driver.
+There are two motors which each power a wheel.
+The signals delivered to the motor are determined by pulse width modulation, using Timer A and its signals, TA0.0, TA0.1, TA1.0, and TA1.1 to send information to the motor driver.
 ```c
 #include <msp430.h>
 #include "robotMotion.h"